-On 16 June 2021, the Fair Work Commission handed down the 2020/2021 Annual Wage Review decision.
-The decision announced a 2.5% increase to the minimum wage which flows on to all classifications in the Pastoral Award 2020.
+On 2 June 2023, the Fair Work Commission handed down the 2023/2024 Annual Wage Review Decision.
+The decision announced a 5.75% increase to the minimum wage.

 Weekly rate (100%)

-In WA?
-Pay rates depend on how you run your business – read WA state industrial laws & pay rates (updated – from 1 July 2021)
+In WA Pay rates depend on how you run your business – read WA state industrial laws & pay rates (updated – from 1 July 2023)

 |Age of employee||% of relevant